fingerskier/manthra/good_porn.md

   PornHub is used to post sex videos.
 These include some where minors are raped by adult men.
-Besides the obvious evils of pedophilia, the site can only do evil, whether both parties consenst or not.
+Besides the obvious evils of pedophilia, the site can only do evil, whether both parties consent or not.

   So what did rabbi Friedman mean by his usage of "good"?
 Before PornHub came under fire for profiting off rape videos, anyone could post a video.